davidronnlid/ankiologernas-notioneringsledger/IN_APP_SETUP_GUIDE.md

 - Instructions to create "Klinisk medicin 4" page
 - Page will be auto-populated by the app

-#### Step 3: Share Page with Integration
+#### Step 3: Connect Integration to Page
-- Instructions to share page with the integration
+- Instructions to connect integration to page via "..." menu
-- Grant "Edit" permissions
+- Grant integration access permissions

 #### Step 4: Configure Token
 - Text input for Notion token